 Rome grew from a village to an empire in part because the city was protected from enemy attack.
 Rome is situated along the banks of the Tiber River about fifteen miles inland from the sea.
 The Tiber has a ford, or shallow portion near Rome.
 The ford made it impossible for large seagoing ships to attack the city, but experienced Roman sailors could navigate the Tiber’s waters in smaller ships.
 Seven hills surround Rome.
 The hills made it harder for invaders to reach the city and served as lookout areas for the ancient Romans.
 Rome is also close to excellent farmland and an abundance of wood and stone, so the Romans had the resources to supply a large army.

-The origins of Rome are steeped in myth and legend.
-Many ancient Romans believed twin boys named Romulus and Remus founded the city.
-The legends say a king feared the twins would rob him of his throne, so the tossed the boys into the frigid Tiber River.
-Soon after, the brothers were rescued by a she-wolf who nursed the boys back to health.
+Archaeological evidence suggests that the banks of the Tiber River were first inhabited about 1500BCE, but the origins of Rome are steeped in myth and legend.
+Many ancient Romans believed twin boys named Romulus and Remus were responsible for the foundation of the city.
+The legends say a king feared the twins would rob him of his throne, so he tossed the infant boys into the frigid Tiber River.
+Soon after, a wolf rescued Romulus and Remus and nursed the brothers back to health.